musicbyjing/inpainting_rfi/README.md

 # inpainting_rfi

-A project to inpaint Radio Frequency Interference in radio telescope data.
+A project to inpaint radio frequency interference (RFI) in telescope data.
 For PHYS 489 Winter 2021, McGill University.

 ## Requirements: